arttupii/nRF51822-Arduino/README.md

 This branch is to provide BLE concurrent Central and Peripheral using Nordic SoftDevice S130.

-This is a work in progress which add support for Arduino IDE to allow compiling nRF51822 firmware.

 This add-on also provides BLE API for the nRF51822 SoC to act as BLE Central/Peripheral role designed for SoftDevice S130.

 Requirement
 ===========

-1. nRF51822 deveopment board, here we will use RBL nRF51822 as an example.
+1. A generic nRF51822 deveopment board (search "nRF51822 module wireless" on eBay etc).
+Note you only need the RF module not the full motherboard, if you are happy to wire the RF module to the "programmer" yourself
+2. A STM32F103C8 board ( to convert into a Black Magic Probe SWD programmer).
+(Search ebay for "stm32f103c8t board".
+The best boards are the long thin ones, not the rectangular ones)
+3. A USB to Serial converter (only used to program the Black Magic Probe onto the STM32 board) (Search eBay for "USB Serial module".
+Make sure you can see that it has a 3.3V output not just 5V)
-2. Arduino IDE version 1.6.5 (Do not use newer versions, they may not work).
+3. Arduino IDE version 1.6.5 (Do not use newer versions, they may not work).
-3. PC with one of the following OS:
+4. PC with one of the following OS:
     - Mac OSX 10.9 (Mavericks) / 10.10.4 (Yosemite) (current tested version).
     - Windows 7 and 8.x (current tested version).
     - Linux (current tested on Ubuntu 14.04).